xiaoyue10131748/cloudmesh-manual/docs-source/source/accounts/aws.md

 * **Amazon Simple Storage Service (S3)** Amazon S3 an object storage service that offers a wide range of storage classes.

-This page is a step-by-step guide on how to create an AWS account.
+This page is a step-by-step guide on how to create an AWS account through the AWS webpage.

-## Registration
+## Step-by-Step Guide

 First, we go to the AWS website: <https://aws.amazon.com>.
 Click on `Create an AWS Account`.